DONKEY0xSHOT/EDRLast/README.md

 ## Why EDRLast?

-Anti-EDR tools locate kernel arrays (like `PspCreateProcessNotifyRoutine`) and zero out the pointers of security drivers, which makes the EDR stops receiving critical events.
+Anti-EDR tools locate kernel arrays and zero out the pointers of security drivers, which makes the EDR stops receiving critical events.
 **EDRLast** ensures that these callbacks remain unchanged!

 ## Tested Environment